 With $1,000,000 in the bank, your looking at a cool $72,000 each year (based on 7.2%).
 Not bad.

 My Million Dollar Club Pledge(s)

 For me, to become a millionaire, I pledge to do the following (each year):

-Blogging is great and has a couple of purposes:
+Blogging is great and it serves multiple purposes:

 - My monthly updates keep me accountable for my finances.
 I am always aware of what position they are in, and always ready to re-distribute as required.

-- Articles don’t write themselves.
-I research a lot of topics before writing.
-This helps with learning about financial independence and various other ways of being frugal.
+- I research a lot of topics before writing all of my articles.
+This helps with learning about financial independence and various other ways of saving money, and being frugal.

 - Bringing in side income.
 Currently the blog doesn’t make much money, however, if I keep going, I am sure I will be able to have the blog as one of my main income streams.

 Each month I have a set amount that I distribute into various investments (P2P Platforms, Crowdlending, Dividend Stocks, Index Funds etc.).
 I will keep putting that set amount away each month and watch the miracle of compound interest at work.